landoncharris1/SmartHomeControlApp/README.md

 # Features:

 Device Management: Add, remove, and toggle smart home devices.

 Scheduling: Create schedules to automate device actions based on time and conditions.

 Energy Consumption Tracking: Monitor and track the energy consumption of individual devices and overall energy usage.

-Device Groups: Organize devices into groups for easier management and control, enhancing user convenience and promoting better organization within the smart home ecosystem.

 Intuitive User Interface: Features a sleek and user-friendly interface, crafted to offer a seamless experience for users of all proficiency levels.
 Its intuitive design and straightforward navigation ensure effortless control and management of your smart home devices, enhancing the overall user experience.